Council supports Moreland name change

-- Will partner with stakeholders, including the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation, to co-design a process to select a new name during 2022.
+- Resolved to partner with stakeholders, including the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation, to co-design a process to select a new name during 2022.

 - Will plan and start a community information and education program in 2022 that acknowledges the impacts and consequences of dispossession and racism and encourages respectful understanding through truth-telling and reconciliation.

-- Will receive a report in February 2022 detailing the proposed community information and education campaign and recommendations from the name selection process co-design activity, including plans for community engagement.
+Council received a report in March 2022 detailing the proposed community information and education campaign and recommendations from the name selection process co-design activity, including plans for community engagement.

-- Will receive a further report, following community and stakeholder engagement, and select a preferred suitable name for the municipality to present to the Minister for Local Government for consideration in 2022.
+Council will receive a further report in July 2022, following community and stakeholder engagement, and select a preferred suitable name for the municipality to present to the Minister for Local Government for consideration in 2022.

-- Referred to the budget process an additional $250,000 per year for 2 financial years ($500,000 in total) to update Council’s digital platforms, signs at significant Council buildings and facilities, and municipal entry signs.
+$250,000 per year for 2 financial years ($500,000 in total) will be allocated to update Council’s digital platforms, signs at significant Council buildings and facilities, and municipal entry signs.
 Updating other Council assets such as street and park signs and smaller facilities signage will be staged over a 10-year timeframe within existing budget allocations and asset renewal programs.